prettyalana/Muse/README.md

 ## Version Control
 - Great job with issue tracking & linking issues to pull requests **Question about project boards?
 Are we asking folks to send us the link?
 This may not have been clear to them.**
-- +1 Bonus for Code review process
+- good job adding code review process

 ## Code Hygiene
-- -0.5 Consistent indentation; however, spacing and extra lines could use some work
+- Consistent indentation; however, spacing and extra lines could use some work

 ## Frontend
 - landing page utilizes javascript for the color change feature; however, this may be unnecessary feature